Taurus Model 85S

 Interesting enough, the previous owner that sold me is a range colleague of mine, which I've sold HKS 36A Speed Loaders I've bought during a trip to the USA since he requested me to, and eventually I've bought the same gun and re-acquired both speed-loaders I've bought in a pretty large and fun gun shop in Delaware, to attest it's closeness to the S&W models, it uses the same speed-loader models for the S&W Model 36 and since I've put aftermarket Pachmayr grips made for J-Frames, which were previously in a S&W Model 34 that belonged to a relative of mine, any holsters that can fit most 5-shot .38 Special snub noses should fit it aswell.

-Certainly snub noses are guns that are a bit harder to master, these days you can argue that revolvers are harder to shoot since most new shooters start with striker-fired pistols with one single light trigger pull, while I personally prefer double/single action auto-loaders and of course revolvers, learning to shoot with a revolver almost exclusively in double action will do wonders for your marksmanship with handguns in my opinion, I've heard lots of police officers and instructors claiming "It's impossible to hit anything above 5 meters with a snub!", maybe in your first rounds, after having it for about 4 years (as of the time I'm writing this), while I haven't shot it a lot compared to my other guns, I'd say maybe I shot 300-400 rounds with it, I can consistently hit the plates the size of a human torso on my range at 25-30 meters, all in double action with the fixed sights, and some decent groupings at 7-10 meters, of course it's not a revolver made for target shooting and more of a close up range defensive firearm, most people would claim the pretty simple fixed sights were made just for point-and-shoot, but you can definitely make precise shots up to 10 meters specially in single-action, actually .38 Special J-Frames are currently issued by the Japan National Police (in the form of the S&W360J Sakura revolvers) and their doctrine is told to shoot always in single-action when possible and their qualification requires keeping fifty rounds within the black circle of a 25 meter pistol target at 25 meters, certainly doable with a 2 inch barrel and the regular .38 Special 158gn loads.
+Certainly snub noses are guns that are a bit harder to master, these days you can argue that revolvers are harder to shoot since most new shooters start with striker-fired pistols with one single light trigger pull, while I personally prefer double/single action auto-loaders and of course revolvers, learning to shoot with a revolver almost exclusively in double action will do wonders for your marksmanship with handguns in my opinion, I've heard lots of police officers and instructors claiming "It's impossible to hit anything above 5 meters with a snub!", maybe in your first rounds, after having it for about 4 years (as of the time I'm writing this), while I haven't shot it a lot compared to my other guns, I'd say maybe I shot 300-400 rounds with it, I can consistently hit the plates around the size of a human torso on my range at 25-30 meters, all in double action with the fixed sights, and some decent groupings at 7-10 meters, of course it's not a revolver made for target shooting and more of a close up range defensive firearm, most people would claim the pretty simple fixed sights were made just for point-and-shoot, but you can definitely make precise shots up to 10 meters specially in single-action, actually .38 Special J-Frames are currently issued by the Japan National Police (in the form of the S&W360J Sakura revolvers) and their doctrine is to shoot always in single-action when possible, their qualification requires keeping fifty rounds within the black circle of a 25 meter pistol target at 25 meters, certainly doable with a 2 inch barrel and the regular .38 Special 158gn loads.
 (Source on this and the neat story about their adoption and Japanese Gun Culture/Laws here).

 Groupings, torso at 7 meters, head at 10 meters using 158gn handloads in Double Action: